Mohamed Salah Will Bring Russia Back Down To Earth - World Soccer

 Mohamed Salah Will Bring Russia Back Down To Earth

-Russia vs Egypt – Kickoff 19.00, Saint Petersburg
+Russia 3 vs Egypt 1 – Saint Petersburg

 The 2018 World Cup started perfectly for the hosts Russia.
 A 5-0 victory against a poor Saudi Arabia team, Aleksandr Golovin’s man of the match performance, and a team that played well enough that the whole country can now get behind them.
 No doubt, the World Cup host doing well is good for everyone and gives the tournament more buzz and anticipation to it.
 After the opening game, the Russian people were on cloud nine.